cmvandrevala/more-than-equations/content/Computer Science/Labs/Go With the Flow.md

   - csc-122
   - heat-flow
   - arrays
-description: In this lab you will implement a dynamic array data structure.
+description: In this lab you will model the flow of heat in a one-dimensional rod.
 ---

 ## 🔖 Background Information